Krzysztofz01/pixel-sorter/README.md

     - *vertical*
     - *horizontal-vertical*
     - *vertical-horizontal*
+- *scale* (-s) - Image size downscale percentage factor (can be used to generate a low resolution preview).
 - *output-format* (-f) - The output format of the graphic file.
     - *jpg*
     - *png*